JimLynchCodes/rust-cli-examples/README.md

 ## Why Rust For CLI Tools?

-There are a few reasons why Rust makes an excellent language for writing command line utilities.
+There are just a few reasons why Rust makes an excellent language for writing command line utilities:

-- ### GC Free Programs
+- ### Fast Startup & Execution Time
     Often times there is a delay on startup and during heavy processing for languages with a garbage collector.

     Since Rust CLI programs do not have to boot up a vm or gc they can extremely fast, thus saving developer time, energy, and happiness in addition to company dollars!

+- ### Low Level Control With A Nice Syntax

+    The borrowing, lifetimes, and `mut` keyword gives the programmer very fine control over memory usage

 - ### Cargo Is Awesome

     Cargo makes it very easy to build and deploy cli tools, and not just to cargo- you can also publish your super efficient binary to other package managers like npm!

-- ### Very Small Projects
-    CLI tools, like the ones here, can be very small and self contained.
-These projects are meant to be an approachable way to ease into nuanced syntax of Rust.
-Although building massively scalable and intricate servers and websites in Rust is awesome

-    It can sometimes be challenging to deal with all the networking nuances that come with building, deploying, and maintaining these.
-Here we aim to write friendly Rust code that's _not_ scary!

-- ### Great For Low Level Things

-    Rust code can interact extremely well with os calls, C/C++, and other low-level things that you might want a cli tool to do.

 - ### Coding In Rust Is Fun!!